andrew/ultimate-awesome/README.md

 - [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
 - [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.
 - [awesome-anomaly-detection-in-medical-images](https://github.com/CharlesKangZhou/awesome-anomaly-detection-in-medical-images) - Awesome anomaly detection in medical images.
+- [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .
 - [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
 - [Awesome-Multi-Camera-Network](https://github.com/Jason-cs18/Awesome-Multi-Camera-Network) - Multi-camera Network research resources.
 - [awesome-maker-br](https://github.com/makers-brazil/awesome-maker-br) - Makers Brasil.